ginobaltazar7/66daysofdata/SQL/sparql_using_postgres/README.md

 ### Why This Matters

-Ontologies play a vital role in organizing and structuring data; they provide a standardized way to represent `knowledge` and gives a learning machine additional context to understand and process information.
+Ontologies can play a vital role in organizing and structuring data; they provide a standardized way to represent `knowledge` and gives learning machines additional contexts to understand and process information.

 These representations and relationships can be transformed into meaningful features for training models such as those for LLMs.